gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 convey my message to his mistress.
-We were all of a certain age, and all here for the same things: coffee and conversation, advice on marriage, divorce, fashion, and dalliance, and most of all, someone who would listen, *really* listen, while you poured out your heart...
-Shau Sheu gave us all that and more, and her bills were *so* discreet.
+We were all of a certain age, and all here for the same things: coffee and conversation, advice on marriage, divorce, fashion, and dalliance, and most of all, someone who would listen, *really* listen, while you poured out your heart…  Shau Sheu gave us all that and more, and her bills were *so* discreet.

 The houseman returned.
 "The honored mistress would welcome your company,